hodl-dot-farm/hodl-farm-tezos-website/faq.md

 ## What are the terms of your Super Launch Discount ?

+Here is the fee you will be getting by taking advantage of the Super Launch Discount:

+* right now our staking balance is 8,000 XTZ (one roll)
+* if you are amongst our first delegators, you will get a **5% fee** until you stop delegating to us.
+This offer is valid until our staking balance (the total amount of XTZ delegated to us) reaches 2 rolls (16,000 XTZ of delegated funds).
+* if you delegate after we reach that first threshold, you get added to the next tier: until we reach 3 rolls of staking balance (up to 24,000 XTZ), you will get a **6.5% fee** until you stop delegating to us
+* if you delegate to us while our staking balance is between 3 and 5 rolls (24,000 XTZ to 40,000 XTZ), you will get a **8% fee** until you stop delegating to us

+Any delegate after we reach 5 rolls will get our standard rate yet to be determined, and which may fluctuate over time.

-Tezos baking and endorsing rights depends on how many rolls a baker has.
+Tezos baking and endorsing rights depends on how many "rolls" a baker has.
 A roll amounts to 8000 tezzies.
-On our launch day, our baker has one roll in own funds.
-We will give our first delegators a low fee for life !

-Here is the fee you will be getting by taking advantage of the Super Launch Discount:

-* up to 2 rools (8,000 XTZ to 16,000 XTZ of delegated  funds) : a 5% fee until you stop delegating to us
-* from 2 to 3 rolls (16,000 XTZ to 24,000 XTZ): a 6.5% fee until you stop delegating to us
-* from 3 ro 5 rolls (24,000 XTZ to 40,000 XTZ): a 8% fee until you stop delegating to us

-Any delegate above 5 rolls will get our standard rate yet to be determined, and which may fluctuate over time.
+The more you delegate to us, the more rolls we have, and the more we can bake !

 To determine which roll your delegation is a part of, we rely on the amount at the time of delegation based on the blockchain history.
 See our [delegation page on tezblock](https://mvp.tezblock.io/account/tz1gg5bjopPcr9agjamyu9BbXKLibNc2rbAq).

 If you delegate more than one roll worth of XTZ, or if your delegation overlaps between two rolls, we will apply a rule of proportionality to determine your fee.
-For example, if we currently have exactly two rolls, and you delegate two rolls worth of XTZ (16,000 XTZ) at once to us, your fee will be 7.125% (6.5% for one roll and 8% for the other).
+For example, if our staking balance is currently 2 rolls (16,000 XTZ), and you delegate two rolls worth of XTZ (16,000 XTZ) at once to us, your fee will be 7.125% (6.5% for one roll and 8% for the other).

 If you delegation brings us over the threshold of 5 rolls (40,000 XTZ), then we will apply a rule of proportionality between the discounted fee and the standard fee yet to be determined.
-The resulting fee will be lower than our standard rate yet to be determined, and may fluctuate over time.
+The resulting fee will be lower than our standard rate, and may fluctuate over time.
+To lock in a fixed rate for life, **delegate now!**

 Once we reach the limit of 5 rolls, we will post the resulting addresses and their associated fees as an update on our website.